tndatacommons/tndata_backend/tndata_backend/goals/api_docs/useractionviewset_v2.md

       - `time`: Time at which the trigger should fire
       - `recurrences`: an RFC 2445 RRULE string (or null)
       - `recurrences_display`: a human-readable version of recurrences
+      - `disabled`: whether or not the trigger is disabled.

 * `editable`: A boolean that indicates whether or not a user should be able to customize the reminders for this action.